Coronavirus (COVID-19) – update on revalidation for doctors

 Earlier this year, we made changes to revalidation dates in response to the pandemic.
 We wanted to give doctors and responsible officers more time to be ready for revalidation and prioritise clinical care for patients.

 Doctors who were due to revalidate between 17 March 2020 and 16 March 2021 had their revalidation submission dates moved back by one year.
 Given the ongoing challenges that doctors are facing, we’ve decided to extend this approach to doctors who are due to revalidate between March and July 2021, if their dates haven’t already been rescheduled.
 We’ve moved back their dates by four months, but they can revalidate at any time from this autumn right through to their new date.

 We hope the information on this page answers some of the main questions doctors might have about their revalidation.
 But if you have any other queries, please contact us our Revalidation Team on 0161 923 6602 (+44 161 923 6602) or email firstname.lastname@example.org.
 We’ll do our best to help.

-Information for doctors whose revalidation date has moved
+Information for doctors whose dates we've moved